 Cloaked starships can attack starships belonging to their primary enemy.
 A cloaked starship with a primary enemy set will attack starships belonging to that enemy, but not their planets.

 The Privateers can rob starships of their fuel and cargo, but they can't rob cloaked starships.

 Except for the Privateers and Crystals, all races can clone starships specific to other races at their starbases.

 Each planet has a warpwell around it, which pulls every starship within three Light-Years with a speed higher than Warp-1 into orbit of the planet.
-Hyperjump starships are only pulled in from 2 Light-Years out.
+Hyperjump starships are only pulled in from under 3 light-years out.

 Using the NUK or ATT Friendly Code, a planet can use its fighters and beams to attack enemy starships.